 Frequently asked questions (FAQs)

-We are following all public health advice and at orange of the new traffic light system, we require all staff and visitors to follow these golden rules:
+We are following all public health advice and at Red setting of the traffic light system, we require all staff and visitors to follow these golden rules:

 Wear a face covering